cdaringe/counsel/packages/counsel/README.md

 ## install

-`npm i --save counsel`
+`npm install [-g|--save-dev] counsel`

 ## usage

+counsel can be used via the CLI or via the library.  below we will discuss CLI mode for brevity purposes.

-docs: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/). package level doc links may be found at the _bottom_ of the linked page.
+API docs may be found here: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/). package level doc links may be found at the _bottom_ of the linked page.

 before `counsel`, you have a boring-old-package: